Inca Trail Trek - Machu Picchu Picture

 • All Inca Trail Permit regulations are monitored by the Peruvian government, not by trekking agencies.

-• *Note that the Inca Trail to Machu Picchu is closed every February for maintenance.
+• *Note that the Inca Trail is closed every February for maintenance.
 This is because February is the wettest month of the rainy season in Peru.
 This also helps reduce the amount of damage caused to the trail by trekking in wet conditions.
 It is also one of the less-visited months of the year by tourists and trekkers to Peru.

 Part of the allure of hiking the Inca Trail trek to machu Picchu is the sense of achievement!
 The steep mountain passes such as dead Woman´s Pass with certainly give you bragging rights when you return home!